 10. Where a council desires a parliamentarian the standing rule concerning term of office of officers and club representatives or the one relating to the annual meeting should stipulate the method of selecting the parliamentarian.
 Parliamentarians are not officers.
 Their duties are not executive.
-They should be elected by the voting body or board of directors or executive committee at the same time officers are elected.
+They should be appointed in January by the council chairman or be elected at the same time the officers are elected.

-The above paragraphs are a guide to the Council in drafting its standing rules.
-From the information and suggestions given each Council must formulate its own rules except as to the handing of money in paragraph 5.
+The above paragraphs are a guide to the council in drafting its standing rules.
+From the information and suggestions given each council must formulate its own rules except as to the handling of money in paragraph 5.
 The rule given there must be used as written.